Working with files

 Tip

-In Groovy, any method that looks like get*() can also be accessed as a field.
-For example, myFile.getName() is equivalent to myFile.name, myFile.getBaseName() is equivalent to myFile.baseName, and so on.
+When calling an object method, any method that looks like get*() can also be accessed as a field.
+For example, path.getName() is equivalent to path.name, path.getBaseName() is equivalent to path.baseName, and so on.

 See the Path reference for the list of available methods.